awsdocs/amazon-elasticache-docs/doc_source/redis/backups-seeding-redis.md

 **Seed the ElastiCache for Redis cluster or replication group with the \.rdb file data**
 + **Using the ElastiCache Console**

   After you choose the Redis engine, expand the **Advanced Redis settings** section and locate **Import data to cluster**\.
 In the **Seed RDB file S3 location** box, type in the Amazon S3 path for the files\(s\)\.
 If you have multiple \.rdb files, type in the path for each file in a comma separated list\.
-The Amazon S3 path will look something like `myBucket/myFolder/myBackupFilename.rdb`\.
+The Amazon S3 path looks something like `myBucket/myFolder/myBackupFilename.rdb`\.

 + **Using the AWS CLI**